tigoe/hue-control/README.md

 ## Capturing a Lamp From Another Hub

-To re-capture a lamp that has been previously connected to a different hub, do the following:
+If you're trying to add a lamp that was previously connected to a different hub, you'll need to use a different approach.
 Place the lamp close to the hub with which you want to control it (closer than 30cm, or 1 ft).
 Turn off all other lamps connected to the hub, or make sure they're much further away than the one you want.

 Send the following the debug clip interface using a PUT request: